solidyn/universe-ozone-widget/README.md

 			radial: 20
 		}

-* Add a Rectangle-shaped Sensor To A Space Object
+* Add a Rectangle-shaped Sensor To a Space Object

 		{
 			action: "addSensor",